Explainer: Migration Amendment (Removal and Other Measures) Bill 2024

 3. Imposing a “travel ban”

-The broad prohibition on visa applications from almost all nationals of certain countries will stop refugees from entering Australia, contrary to our international obligations.
-The limited and narrow exceptions in the Bill will not be available to most people seeking Australia’s protection.
+The broad prohibition on visa applications from almost all nationals of certain countries will stop people from entering Australia on the basis of their passport, including refugees.
+The limited and narrow exceptions in the Bill will not be available to most people, particularly people seeking Australia’s protection.

 4. Separation of families